Debate on special consumption tax on hybrid vehicles

 HẠO THIÊN (theo Reuters) |

-Chinese car brands are shifting their exports of hybrid cars to Europe to avoid high tariffs.
+Chinese car brands are shifting their hybrid vehicle exports to Europe to avoid high tariffs.